The official website of Visit Causeway Coast and Glens

 About

-The clean, firm, golden sands of Benone Strand are without rocks, shingle or seaweed and are preceded by the glorious natural formations of Benone's sand dunes.
+The clean, firm golden sands of Benone Strand are without rocks, shingle or seaweed and are preceded by the glorious natural formations of Benone's sand dunes.
 Benone is a haven for nature lovers as the entire area is a paradise for the study of botany, entomology and shells.

-Facilities include:
+Facilities Include:

 Free car parking at entrance to beach and on-beach parking

-Dogs allowed (restrictions apply 1st June - 15th Sept)
+Dogs allowed (restrictions apply 1st June - 15th September)

 Zoned activity areas for swimming, jet skis, dogs, etc.

-Disabled toilets and disabled parking
+Accessible toilets and disabled parking

 Coffee dock within The Ark building at entrance to beach